Facundo Krüger

-Facundo Nicolás Krüger (born 5 June 2000) is an Argentine footballer who plays as a striker for Barracas Central, on loan from Temperley.
+Facundo Nicolás Krüger (born 5 June 2000) is an Argentine footballer who plays as a striker for Temperley.

 Club career

 Born in Ezeiza, Buenos Aires, Argentina, Krüger was with Arsenal de Sarandí, Deportivo Camioneros and Tristán Suárez before joining Cañuelas in February 2018.
 In November of the same year, he made his debut with the first team against Deportivo Armenio under Roberto Sosa.

 He scored the goal with which Cañuelas won the 2019 Apertura of the Primera C. He also was a member of the squad that got promotion to the Primera B Metropolitana in the 2020 Transición of the Primera C.

 In March 2021, he was loaned out to Chilean club Deportes Valdivia.

 In the 2023 season, he was loaned out to Temperley with an option to buy.
 After his loan ended, he was permanently transferred to Temperley on a deal for three years.

 On 29 June 2024, he joined Barracas Central on loan.